 Judicial and Administrative Proceedings: We may disclose your PHI in response to a court or administrative order, subpoena, discovery request, or other lawful process.

-Public Health and Safety Purposes: We may disclose your PHI in certain situations to help with public health and safety issues when we are required or permitted to do so, for example to: prevent disease; report adverse reactions to medications; report suspected abuse, neglect or domestic violence; or to prevent or reduce a threat to anyone’s health or safety.
+Public Health and Safety Purposes: We may disclose your PHI in certain situations to help with public health and safety issues when we are required or permitted to do so, for example to: prevent disease; report adverse reactions to medications; report suspected abuse, neglect or domestic violence; or prevent or reduce a threat to anyone’s health or safety.

 Health Oversight Activities: We may disclose your PHI to an oversight agency for certain activities including audits, investigations, inspections, licensure or disciplinary actions, or civil, administrative, and criminal proceedings, and as necessary for oversight of the health care system, government programs, or compliance with civil rights laws.